 The nodes can be moved, as well as copied and pasted, to different grid cells.

-In order to reassign the link ports,
+To reassign the link ports,

 ports.

-By selecting the 'Show association links' option in the Settings dialog, you can
+By enabling the Show association links> option in the Settings->General dialog, you can

-assign relations between certain nodes.
+assign weak relations between certain nodes.

 The Decision nodes have two outputs: YES and NO, and can accept multiple inputs.